 In addition to swimming, sailing, and boating possibilities, the seaside area of Pirita also offers wonderful jogging routes.
 Just a 15-minute drive from the city centre, the jogging paths on both banks of the Pirita River are great for cycling, running, or walking, and skiing in winter.

 Near Pirita, Kloostrimetsa features the most diverse green area – the Tallinn Botanic Garden, which is great both for seeing species-rich flora indoors and for taking an enjoyable walk in the outdoor rose garden, with its hundreds of rose varieties.
 The Botanic Garden is also a suitable place for a picnic.
 The landscape protection area of the Pirita River Valley starts right next to the Botanic Garden.

 The best way to get acquainted with the area is to find a nature trail, which are numerous in the protected area.
 The nature trail of the Botanic Garden runs through forests and meadows.
 You will also find oaks and sacred groves by the road.
 As the trail runs partly on the territory of the Botanic Garden, a ticket to the Botanic Garden must be bought during the summer.
-Nearby is the Forest Cemetery, the last resting place of many prominent Estonian state and cultural figures.
+Nearby is the Forest Cemetery (Metsakalmistu in Estonian), the last resting place of many prominent Estonian state and cultural figures.